ShooShoSha/Course-Work/COP3014/Syllabus.md

 ### Grades
 Final grades will be calculated using a standard grade distribution.
-The last day of the term for withdrawal from an individual course with an automatic grade of "W" is March 21, 2014.
-Withdrawals done after that date will result in a grade of "WF" or withdrawal-failing.
+The last day of the term for withdrawal from an individual course with an automatic grade of *W* is March 21, 2014.
+Withdrawals done after that date will result in a grade of *WF* or withdrawal-failing.
-Applying for an incomplete or "I" grade will be considered only if you meet **ALL** of the following:
+Applying for an incomplete or *I* grade will be considered only if you meet **ALL** of the following:

 1. Extenuating circumstances warrant it